picocom-chips/picocom-dpdk/pcie/user_space/DPDK/doc/guides/prog_guide/eventdev.rst

 The final step is to "wire up" the ports to the queues.
 After this, the eventdev is capable of scheduling events, and when cores request work to do, the correct events are provided to that core.
-Note that the RX core takes input from eg: a NIC so it is not linked to any eventdev queues.
+Note that the RX core takes input from e.g.: a NIC so it is not linked to any eventdev queues.

 Linking all workers to atomic queues, and the TX core to the single-link queue can be achieved like this: